cgruver/cgruver/index.md

 ---
 layout: home
 title: A Chronicle of my Adventures In Code - With OpenShift (OKD), Quarkus, and more!
+description: Blog Dedicated to OpenShift Home Lab Projects with OKD
 ---
 ![Kublet](/images/Fiat.png)